Al Jourgensen: Early life

 Alejandro Ramírez Casas was born in Havana, Cuba, on October 9, 1958, the son of Margarita "Maggie" Brouwer (born c.
 1942) Jourgensen, who is of Dutch and Spanish heritage, says he does not remember anything about his real father.
 In 1961, following the fall of Fulgencio Batista's regime and rise of Fidel Castro to power, his family relocated to the US.
 In 1964, Brouwer married Ed Jourgensen, a stock car driver and mechanic for Formula One driver Dan Gurney.
 She adopted his surname, which is Norwegian, for herself and her son.

-Jourgensen was raised in Chicago, Illinois, and Breckenridge, Colorado, attending Greeley High School and Summit County High School in Frisco, Colorado, in 1976.
+Jourgensen was raised in Chicago, Illinois, and Breckenridge, Colorado, attending Greeley High School and Summit County High School in Frisco, Colorado, graduating in 1976.
 He was a fan of a wide range of artists including the Beatles, Pink Floyd, Hawkwind, Led Zeppelin, Hank Williams and George Jones.
 After seeing the Ramones on stage in Denver, Jourgensen decided to be a punk musician.
+In the early 1980s, Jourgensen drew inspiration from the post-punk bands Gang of Four and Joy Division, as well as electronic acts like New Order, Simple Minds, the Human League, Orchestral Manoeuvres in the Dark and D.A.F.

 Jourgensen eventually attended the University of Illinois Chicago, after briefly enrolling at both the University of Northern Colorado and the University of Colorado.